-Regular feedback internally and externally including from our stakeholders and customers, as well as policy-making boards and commissions, and from senior leadership to front line employees ensures that our key performance requirements are met.
+Regular feedback internally and externally including from our stakeholders and customers, as well as policy-making boards and commissions, ensures that our key performance requirements are met.

 5. How do you systematically evaluate and improve your key product and service related work processes?